Maternity self-referral confirmation

 Congratulations on your pregnancy and thank you for completing your Maternity Self-Referral with East Sussex Healthcare NHS Trust’s Maternity services.

-The referral you submitted is now in our system and is being processed; the demographic and contact details you provided will be used to decide the most appropriate midwife / team to care for you during your pregnancy.
-An ultrasound scan appointment for when you are around 12 weeks of pregnancy, will arrive by post to the postal address you provided.
+Your referral is now in our system and is being processed.
+The details you provided about where you live and your contact information will be used to decide the most appropriate midwife / team to care for you during your pregnancy.
+When you are around 12 weeks of pregnancy, an ultrasound scan appointment will be sent to you in the post to the postal address you provided.

-If you have used an alternative correspondence address, or have used someone else’s contact email / number please make contact with us via – Email: esht.maternitynotessupport@nhs.net as soon as possible, leaving a contact number and best time of day for us to contact you.
-We can then ensure any future correspondence arrives to you at the correct address.
+If you have used an alternative correspondence address, or have used someone else’s contact email / number please contact us as soon as possible via email: esht.maternitynotessupport@nhs.net, giving a contact number and best time of day for us to contact you.
+We can then ensure any future correspondence is sent to you at the correct address

-We have introduced a digital maternity notes system called ‘Badger Notes’
+We use a digital maternity notes system called ‘Badger Notes’

 If you do not have access to a smart device we can offer you a set of paper handheld notes that you will need to bring with you to every appointment.
 Your midwife will discuss all available options with you when they call to arrange your first appointment.